 Jiles named as Jefferson Science Fellow

 David C. Jiles, Palmer Endowed Chair of the Department of Electrical and Computer Engineering, has been selected as a 2016-2017 Jefferson Science Fellow.
-Jiles, an Anson Marston Distinguished Professor, will begin his one-year appointment as a scientific adviser in Washington, D.C., in August 2016.
+Jiles, an Anson Marston Distinguished Professor, will begin his one-year appointment as a scientific advisor in Washington, D.C., in August 2016.

-The Jefferson Science Fellowship program was established in 2003 as an initiative of the Office of the Science and Technology Adviser to the U.S. Secretary of State, and is designed to further build capacity for science, technology, and engineering expertise within the U.S. Department of State and U.S. Agency for International Development.
+The Jefferson Science Fellowship program was established in 2003 as an initiative of the Office of the Science and Technology Advisor to the U.S. Secretary of State, and is designed to further build capacity for science, technology, and engineering expertise within the U.S. Department of State and U.S. Agency for International Development.

 Iowa State also had a Jefferson Science Fellow in 2014-2015.
-Jim Alleman, Cerwick Faculty Professor of Environmental Engineering at Iowa State University, served as a senior science adviser for civil, construction and environmental project focus elements within USAID’s Bureau of Europe and Eurasia.
+Jim Alleman, Cerwick Faculty Professor of Environmental Engineering at Iowa State University, served as a senior science advisor for civil, construction and environmental project focus elements within USAID’s Bureau of Europe and Eurasia.